Search Results Heading

 Reliability of a faculty evaluated scoring system for anesthesiology resident applicants (Original Investigation)

-Abstract Study Objective To assess reliability and reproducibility of a recently instituted anesthesiology resident applicant interview scoring system at our own institution.
-Design Retrospective evaluation of 2 years of interview data with a newly implemented scoring system using randomly assigned interviewing faculty.
-Setting Interview scoring evaluations were completed as standard practice in a large academic anesthesiology department.
-Subjects All anesthesiology resident applicants interviewed over the 2013/14 and 2014/15 seasons by a stable cohort of faculty interviewers.
+To assess reliability and reproducibility of a recently instituted anesthesiology resident applicant interview scoring system at our own institution.
+Retrospective evaluation of 2 years of interview data with a newly implemented scoring system using randomly assigned interviewing faculty.
+Interview scoring evaluations were completed as standard practice in a large academic anesthesiology department.
+All anesthesiology resident applicants interviewed over the 2013/14 and 2014/15 seasons by a stable cohort of faculty interviewers.
 Data collection blinded for both interviewers and interviewees.
-Interventions None for purposes of study – collation of blinded data already used as standard practice during interview process and analysis.
-Measurements None specific to study.
-Main Results Good inter-rater faculty reliability of interview scoring (day-of) and excellent inter-faculty reliability of application review (pre-interview).
-Conclusions Development of a department-specific interview scoring system including many elements beyond traditional standardized tests shows good-excellent reliability of faculty scoring of both the interview itself (including non-technical skills) and the application resume.
+None for purposes of study – collation of blinded data already used as standard practice during interview process and analysis.
+None specific to study.
+Good inter-rater faculty reliability of interview scoring (day-of) and excellent inter-faculty reliability of application review (pre-interview).
+Development of a department-specific interview scoring system including many elements beyond traditional standardized tests shows good-excellent reliability of faculty scoring of both the interview itself (including non-technical skills) and the application resume. •Evaluation of anesthesiology resident applicants is challenging.•We describe our departmental review process for the file application and interview.•Objective scoring is done by 2 randomly assigned faculty.•Inter-rater reproducibility was excellent between faculty.•Reliability and reproducibility of our scoring system are reassuring.